knobs-dials/unicode-tool/font/README.md

         find . -iname '*.[ot]tf' | xargs -P 6 -n 1 ./font-render-all.sh

+Keep in mind this takes a long time, and if you run it on a bunch of fonts, may create hundreds of thousands of images.
 After that's done for *all* the fonts you want, you can create montages for each codepoint based on the currently present images via

         font-codepoint-montage